gangqinxiansheng/formwork/README.md

 #### English | [简体中文](/README_CN.md)

+****

+How to Build dynamic web **rapidly**,We choose Formwork-Flask.

-Formwork is a highly packaged flask demo.
+**Formwork** is a highly packaged Flask Demo.

-It's intergrates various code such as mysql(pymysql),function for web development purposes,route demo, template demo and so on.
+It's intergrates various code such as Mysql(Pymysql),function for web development purposes,route demo, template Demo and so on.

 It's the **easiest** way and **fastest** way to create Flask dynamic website with Mysql.